- What to Expect

 - Confirm Scope – The investigator may need to reconfirm the scope of the investigation with the client if the complainant(s) raise new or different allegations during the intake interview.

 - Investigative Interviews – Over the course of two or three weeks, the investigator will meet with the respondent(s) to understand their side of the story and obtain their response to each specific allegation lodged against them.
-The investigator will also meet with witness(es), some of whom the parties have suggested and others who the investigator has identified as likely to have relevant information regarding the allegations.
+The investigator will also meet with witnesses, some of whom the parties have suggested and others who the investigator has identified as likely to have relevant information regarding the allegations.

 - Conflict Resolution – Because our investigators are in a unique position to ascertain the common concerns and root causes of these conflicts, we might suggest other conflict resolution tools, such as mediation, coaching, or implicit bias training.
-In come cases we can refer the client to someone and at other times members of our team who were not involved in the investigation can assist with this.
+In some cases, we can refer the client to someone and at other times members of our team who were not involved in the investigation can assist with this.

 Why hire an external investigator?